frontenddogma/web-development-glossary/manuscript/t.md

 : A cryptographic protocol designed to provide communications security over a computer network.
 Several versions of the TLS (and SSL) protocols find widespread use in applications such as web browsing, email, instant messaging, and voice over IP (VoIP).
 Websites can use TLS to secure all communications between their servers and web browsers.
 The TLS protocol aims primarily to provide privacy and data integrity between two or more communicating computer applications.
 TLS was first specified in 1999.&nbsp;[†](#w-tls)

 Tree-shaking
-: A dead code elimination technique that is applied when optimizing code written in ECMAScript dialects like Dart, JavaScript, or TypeScript into a single bundle that is loaded by a web browser.
+: A dead code elimination technique that is applied when optimizing code written in ECMAScript dialects like JavaScript, TypeScript, or Dart into a single bundle that is loaded by a web browser.
 Rather than eliminating code that can never be executed, tree-shaking starts from entry point and includes only the code that is guaranteed to be executed.
 Tree-shaking is also described as “live code inclusion.”&nbsp;[†](#w-tree-shaking)

 Trident
 : A proprietary browser engine for the Microsoft Windows version of Internet Explorer, developed by Microsoft.
 Trident was first introduced with the release of Internet Explorer version 4.0 in 1997; it has been steadily upgraded and remains in use today.
 For versions 7 and 8 of Internet Explorer, Microsoft made significant changes to the Trident layout engine to improve compliance with web standards and add support for new technologies.
-In the Microsoft Edge browser, Trident was superseded by its fork, EdgeHTML.&nbsp;[†](#w-trident)
+In the Edge browser, Trident was superseded by its fork, EdgeHTML.&nbsp;[†](#w-trident)

 Trust on First Use
 : A security model used by client software which needs to establish a trust relationship with an unknown or not-yet-trusted endpoint.
 In a TOFU model, the client will try to look up the endpoint’s identifier, usually some kind of public key, in its local trust database.
 If no identifier exists yet for the endpoint, the client software will either prompt the user to determine if the client should trust the identifier or it will simply trust the identifier which was given and record the trust relationship into its trust database.
 If a different identifier is received in subsequent connections to the endpoint the client software will consider it to be untrusted.
 The TOFU approach can be used when connecting to arbitrary or unknown endpoints which do not have a trusted third party, such as a certificate authority.&nbsp;[†](#w-tofu)